When the Law Is Optional, You Have Tyranny

 The city was also rocked by a tragic terrorist attack on New Year’s Eve last year, where Shamsud-Din Bahar Jabbar mowed over at least 50 people and shot another five in the attack.
 Fourteen people were killed in the ISIS-inspired terror attack that occurred on Bourbon Street.

-The additional security cannot hurt.
+The additional security is needed.

 Join the conversation as a VIP Member